-How to Increase the Chance of Pregnancy at Advanced Maternal Age?Fertility Treatment
+How to Increase the Chance of Pregnancy After 35?Fertility Treatment

-It should be said that pregnancy at an advanced maternal age increases reproductive risks such as female infertility or birth defects.
+It should be said that pregnancy in the 30s increases reproductive risks such as female infertility or birth defects.
 It may also lead to complications for mothers and babies.
-Read on to learn about the factors that can help with a successful pregnancy at an advanced age.
+Read on to learn about the factors that can help with a successful pregnancy after 35.

 When Is the Best Age to Get Pregnant?

-Actually, the best age to get pregnant is when the couple is ready.
-However, since women have different reproductive powers at different stages of their lives, they may face challenges to get pregnant as they age.
+The best age to get pregnant is when the couple is ready.
+However, since women have different reproductive powers at different stages of their lives, they may face challenges in getting pregnant as they age.

 Girls have a certain number of eggs when they are born, known as ovarian reserve.
 With aging, the follicles containing eggs are destroyed and decreased over time due to menstruation and other natural interactions of the female body.